elidickinson/php-export-data/README.md

     ?>

-See the test/ directory for more examples
+See the test/ directory for more examples.

+Some other options for creating Excel files from PHP are listed here: http://stackoverflow.com/questions/3930975/alternative-for-php-excel/3931142#3931142